San Diego State University: Athletics

+SDSU's intercollegiate athletic teams are referred to as the "Aztecs".
+The university currently sponsors six men's and eleven women's sports programs at the varsity level.
 SDSU competes in NCAA Division I (FBS).
-Its primary conference is the Mountain West Conference; its women's rowing team competes in the American Athletic Conference, its women's water polo team participates in the Golden Coast Conference, and its men's soccer team is a single-sport member of the Pac-12 Conference (Pac-12).
+Its primary conference is the Pac-12 Conference; its women's rowing team competes in the American Athletic Conference, its women's water polo team participates in the Golden Coast Conference, and its men's soccer team is a single-sport member of the Pac-12 Conference (Pac-12).
 The ice hockey team competes in the ACHA with other western region club teams (www.sdsuhockey.com).
 The university colors are scarlet (red) and black, SDSU's athletic teams are called the "Aztecs", and its mascot is the Aztec Warrior, formerly referred to as "Monty Montezuma".

 As of 2021, athletes from the university have won 14 medals at the Olympic Games.

 Baseball

 The baseball team plays at Tony Gwynn Stadium, opened in 1997 and named after former SDSU baseball and basketball player, late baseball head coach, and Major League Baseball first ballot Hall of Fame inductee Tony Gwynn, who played his entire professional career with the San Diego Padres.
 The playing field is officially called Charlie Smith Field, after the longtime SDSU baseball head coach Charles R. Smith.